thousandbrainsproject/cla-assistant/README.md

 ## Prerequisites

-- The repository using this action must have a configured GitHub secrets with the names `CLA_ASSISTANT_ACCESS_KEY_ID` and `CLA_ASSISTANT_SECRET_ACCESS_KEY` that correspond to the AWS credentials of the `cla-assistant` user with access to the CLA signatories database.
+- The repository using this action must have configured GitHub secrets with the names `CLA_ASSISTANT_ACCESS_KEY_ID` and `CLA_ASSISTANT_SECRET_ACCESS_KEY` that correspond to the AWS credentials of the `cla-assistant` user with access to the CLA signatories database.

 ## Security Considerations

-The `CLA_ASSISTANT_ACCESS_KEY_ID`, `CLA_ASSISTANT_SECRET_ACCESS_KEY` secrets are used to authenticate the `cla-assistant` user when checking whether CLA was signed.
+The `CLA_ASSISTANT_ACCESS_KEY_ID` and `CLA_ASSISTANT_SECRET_ACCESS_KEY` secrets are used to authenticate the `cla-assistant` user when checking whether CLA was signed.
 To access these secrets, the action should be triggered only on the `pull_request_target` event (configured repository secrets are unavailable otherwise).
 This means the YAML describing a workflow that uses this action should be in the `main` branch of the repository for the action to trigger.
 Consequently, troubleshooting the workflow on a pull request branch will not work as no changes will take effect until merged into `main`.

+> [!NOTE]
+> While the secret names configured in the repository have the `CLA_ASSISTANT_` prefix, for ease of integration with the `aws-sdk`, use `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variable names when configuring the action itself.
+See example below.

 ## Usage